Staon/otest2/docs/_extending/assertion.md

 The second option is more complex but it offers more flexibility.

-Implementation of custom assertion consists of two parts:
+Implementation of a custom assertion consists of two parts:
 * an implementation class,
-* a declaration of the assertion.
+* a declaration.

 Firstly, we'll create the implementation class.

 ```c++